Townhill, Swansea: History

 In medieval Swansea Townhill was an area of woodland and heathland designated as common land.
 It was commonly referred to as “the mountain” and in Welsh as Graig Llwyd.
 The name Town Hill came into common use in the mid-18th century.
-After the Swansea Inclosure Act 1762 (2 Geo.
-3. c.
-7 Pr.) the area was, apart from remnants of the (still surviving) heathland, transformed into farmland.
+After The Town-Hill and Burrows Enclosure Act of 1762 the area was, apart from remnants of the (still surviving) heathland, transformed into farmland.

 The origins of Townhill as a housing estate lie in the efforts of Swansea County Borough Council at the turn of the 20th century to remedy the lack of good quality affordable housing for working class families.
 The council established a Housing Department in 1902 and an Estates Department in 1904.
-Influenced by the Garden City housing reform movement of the time, in 1910 the Council organised an exhibition of model working class houses which led to the construction of experimental blocks of newly designed council houses in neighbouring Mayhill.
-The success and cost-effectiveness of this project encouraged the Council to commission plans for the design of a new estate on Townhill and by 1913 plans for the construction of 500 houses were in place.
-The project was led by the Borough Architect Ernest Morgan who engaged as a consultant Raymond Unwin, the leading advocate of the Garden city movement.
+Influenced by the Garden City housing reform movement of the time, in 1910 the council organised an exhibition of model working class houses which led to the construction of experimental blocks of newly designed council houses in neighbouring Mayhill.
+The success and cost-effectiveness of this project encouraged the council to commission plans for the design of a new estate on Townhill and by 1913 plans for the construction of 500 houses were in place.
+The project was led by the Borough Architect Ernest Morgan who engaged as a consultant Raymond Unwin, the leading advocate of the garden city movement.

 Due to the outbreak of the First World War building work was delayed until the 1920s.
 The new post-war government’s “homes fit for heroes” initiative provided funding through the Housing, Town Planning, &c.
 Act 1919 which Swansea Council was readily able to access with its pre-war plans already in place.
 During the interwar period the Townhill estate along with the neighbouring Mayhill development were completed in a programme of council house provision in Swansea in which 4000 properties were constructed.

 The new streets in the Townhill and Mayhill developments were named after significant figures in Welsh history and culture.
 Townhill Community School, designed by Ernest Morgan, was built in 1924.

 In 1912 the Swansea Training College for teachers moved from the city centre to a new building on the western slopes of Townhill.
 It subsequently became part of the West Glamorgan Institute of Higher Education (from 1976 to 1992) and then the Swansea Institute (from 1992 to 2008) Thereafter it became a campus of Swansea Metropolitan University which later merged with the University of Wales Trinity Saint David.
 The campus was closed in 2018 and the site allocated for a housing development in which the original features of the Edwardian building were to be preserved.